jina-ai/examples/flower-search/README.md

   <img src=".github/face-demo.jpg" alt="Search Demo" width="90%">
 </p>

-To reproduce this example, we use the following codes:
+To reproduce this example, one can use the following codes:

 ```bash
 cd face-db-seach